skeeto/resurrect-js/README.md

 # ResurrectJS

 ResurrectJS preserves object behavior (prototypes) and reference circularity with a special JSON encoding.
-Unlike regular JSON, Date objects and `undefined` are also properly preserved.
+Unlike flat JSON, it can also properly resurrect these types of values:

+ * Date
+ * RegExp
+ * `undefined`

+Types not supported are:

+ * DOM
+ * Functions/Closures

 ## Examples